noahgrant/resourcerer/README.md

 // after adding this key, resourcerer will add an identical key to the `ResourceKeys` object with a
 // camelCased version as its value. `ResourceKeys.TODOS` can then be used in our executor functions to reference
 // the Todos resource.
 The camelCased 'todos' string value will be the default prefix added to all todos-related
 // props passed from the HOC to the wrapped component.
-That's why we have `this.props.todosCollection`!
+That's why we have `props.todosCollection`!
 ModelMap.add({TODOS: TodosCollection});
 ```